haomingdev/etherscan-mcp/doc/technical.md

 - Caching Etherscan API responses.
 - Complex rate limiting beyond what Etherscan enforces (initially).
 - Supporting Etherscan API endpoints not listed in the V2 documentation.
-- Advanced blockchain data analysis or transformation within the server.
+- Advanced blockchain data analysis or transformation within the server **(except as orchestrated by the internal agent)**.
 - Direct interaction with blockchain nodes (relies solely on Etherscan API).

 ### 1.3 Audience